Admitting What Is Obvious

 The luxury of declaring yourself a writer is lovely.
 I did it in my teens and have been a professional, mostly freelance writer ever since.
 Congratulations on making that decision.
 However, I encourage you to recognize that there is an element of luxury, of privilege, at play.
 If you want to inspire others, consider becoming acquainted with the range of conditions others face, and acknowledge your own privilege when you write for a wide, public audience.
 To do less is...
 I don't know.
 Presumptuous?
 Out of touch?
 Gatsbyesque?
 It doesn't feel right.

-Steve Kamb about 1 year ago
+Steve Kamb over 1 year ago

 Thanks for writing this Dan.